FinalSprintCSE310/.github/profile/README.md

 - Add more pages and functionality to the program
 - Utilize our database's information to show more statistics
-- Allow organizations to control the program's colors for their school's accounts
+- Allow organizations to change the program's colors for their school's account
 - Improve CSS styling